pharmeasy-logo

 The peripheral smear test, though basic, is a very important test to diagnose a number of diseases.
 This test checks the characteristics of blood components (RBCs, WBCs and platelets) to identify any abnormality.
 These findings help in the diagnosis of multiple blood and blood-related disorders.

-In this test, a sample of blood is spread on a specific slide and this slide is observed under a microscope to check for various blood parameters.
-The peripheral smear test has great significance in the diagnosis of many diseases, for it identifies abnormalities in blood components that help to relate to the presence of consequential diseases.
+In this test, a sample of blood is spread on a specific slide and examined under a microscope to check for various blood parameters.
+The peripheral smear test has great significance in the diagnosis of many diseases, as it detects abnormalities in blood cells that may indicate underlying health conditions.
 It can also help to check the therapy response.

 Peripheral blood film is advised in conditions where the disease or symptoms indicate a blood disorder or blood-related disorder.
 It is also prescribed in cases where the diagnosis requires blood film results as supportive evidence.